-According to the US Food and Drug Administration, patients who are prescribed morphine are advised on how to avoid abuse and other issues associated with the drug.
+Patients who are prescribed morphine are advised on how to avoid abuse and other issues associated with the drug.
 This is still a severe issue, though, as many people misuse morphine and drugs like it to experience euphoric effects.
-Other individuals take higher doses of the drug in order to counteract tolerance and dependence, which is also considered abuse.
-Any misuse of morphine can quickly lead to addiction, especially the more often it occurs and the higher one’s dose becomes.
+Other individuals take higher doses of the drug to counteract tolerance and dependence, which is also considered abuse.
+Any misuse of morphine can quickly lead to addiction, especially the more often it occurs, and the higher one’s dosage becomes.

 The signs and symptoms of morphine abuse are similar to those associated with other opioid drugs.
 Drowsiness is common, and when the drug is taken in high doses, it can cause euphoria.
-Other common side effects include:
+Other common symptoms include:

 - Dry mouth